18 Epic Things to Do in Gjirokaster: My Personal Favourites

 Entry only costs 200lek and it’s well worth it.
 I ended up spending a good hour walking around and taking a tour of the house.

 The bonus of doing a tour is that you get to see one of the rooms that’s usually closed for the public.
-There’s no extra charge to take the tour too.
+There’s no extra charge to take the tour too – perfect for those wondering what to see in Gjirokaster!

 6. Discover the Underground of Gjirokastra